|Application Procedure||Design Immersion Days (DID)|

 |APPLY ONLINE||International Students|

 M.ARCH 1A three-year (seven term) professional Master of Architecture program, accredited by the National Architectural Accrediting Board (NAAB) and open to applicants who hold a bachelor's degree or equivalent in any field of study.
-M.Arch 1 requires attendance for the fall and spring terms of the first two years, and the fall, spring and summer terms of the final year.
+The M.Arch 1 program requires attendance for the fall and spring terms of the first two years, and the fall, spring and summer terms of the final year.

 Prerequisites for M.Arch 1:

 Prospective M.Arch 1 students are required to complete one semester each of college-level Calculus and Physics, obtaining a grade of "C+" or higher.
 Accepted students who have not yet taken these courses will receive a Conditional Acceptance into the program, and will be required to complete these prerequisites prior to enrolling in the fall term.
+All admitted students will be required to submit to the Admissions Office an official copy of their transcripts showing successful completion of these courses prior to the start of the fall semester.

 Making + Meaning